Amy Winehouse: 2006–2008: Back to Black and international success

-The rest of her tour, however, did not go as well.
+The rest of her tour did not go as well.
 In November 2007, the opening night of a 17-date tour was marred by booing and walkouts at the National Indoor Arena in Birmingham.
 A critic for the Birmingham Mail said it was "one of the saddest nights of my life ...
 I saw a supremely talented artist reduced to tears, stumbling around the stage and, unforgivably, swearing at the audience."
 Other concerts ended similarly, with, for example, fans at her Hammersmith Apollo performance in London saying that she "looked highly intoxicated throughout," until she announced on 27 November 2007, that her performances and public appearances were cancelled for the remainder of the year, citing her doctor's advice to take a complete rest.
 A statement issued by concert promoter Live Nation blamed "the rigours involved in touring and the intense emotional strain that Amy has been under in recent weeks" for the decision.
-Mitch Winehouse wrote about her nervousness before public performances in his 2012 book, Amy, My Daughter.
+Mitch wrote about her nervousness before public performances in his 2012 book, Amy, My Daughter.
 On 13 January 2008, Back to Black held the number-one position on the Billboard Pan European charts for the third consecutive week.